Snaatak-Infra-Titans/sprint-0/ubuntu/sop/Log_Rotate.md

 # SOP: Log Rotation Management Using Logrotate

 ---
+Log rotation is a critical system administration practice that ensures log files do not consume unlimited disk space over time. **Logrotate** is a standard Linux utility that automates this process — it periodically rotates, compresses, and removes old log files based on configurable rules.
+This SOP provides step-by-step guidance for setting up and managing logrotate across system and application services.

+---
 ## Document Information

 | Author | Created On | Version | L0 Reviewer | L1 Reviewer | L2 Reviewer |